jrnold/ggthemes/cran-comments.md

 ## R CMD check notes

+-   "Author field differs from that derived from Authors@R" is due to use of an ORCID identifier.

 -   "found ... marked UTF-8 strings": The UTF strings are necessary to the package.
     They encode specific non-ASCII characters to use as symbols.